This truth becomes an experience when we believe it.

 Then it becomes easier to allow Jesus to “offer up” our sufferings to God the Father to make ourselves and others holy.
 This is the purpose of our life."

-Anonymous asked: 1/2 Did you actually read John 6: 30-66?
+Anonymous said: 1/2 Did you actually read John 6: 30-66?
 "I am the bread which came down from heaven" "I am the bread of life" "I AM the living bread which came down from heaven; if any one eats of this bread, he will live for ever; and the bread which I shall give for the life of the world is my flesh" "Truly, truly, I say to you, unless you eat the flesh of the Son of man and drink his blood, you have no life in you."

 *Cough* Not the anon, but it is very reasonable to assume that it is a metaphor; Jesus used them all the time.
 Except if you take a closer look at this particular passage it makes no sense for Jesus to be using metaphor in this particular instance. :)